Mhussein1987/nextjs-15-ai-resume-builder/README.md

-# Next.js 15 AI Resume Builder
+# ISera - Next.js 15 Resume Builder

 Build and deploy a professional **full-stack SaaS** (software-as-a-service) application with **Stripe Checkout** and the **ChatGPT API**.